 True enterprise-level decision making is still missing for many organizations; hence the key reason why the end-to-end digital supply chain twin is an emerging trend.
 The ability of the digital twin to sit above these systems provides insights into interconnected decisions that are inherent in supply chains.
 It allows the flexibility for performing scenarios that can be evaluated without having to necessarily conform to the design constraints of your current supply chain.

 While no future predictions will ever be 100% accurate, within the supply chain space, we believe, Gartner keeps its finger on the pulse of what’s ahead.
-If your business is investigating and investing in supply chain digitization, The 2019 Top Supply Chain Trends You Can’t Ignore report is a good place to start.
-Download the full report here.
+Supply chain digitization has become an imperative and the establishment of a digital twin should be considered within the context of your organization’s supply chain design and enterprise decisioning process.

 1Gartner The 2019 Top Supply Chain Technology Trends You Can’t Ignore, Christian Titze, Andrew Stevens, 11 March 2019